 How will it happen?

-A Diagnosis and Post-diagnostic support group will be set up to:
+A Raising Awareness and Understanding group will be set up to:

 What should the result be?